-A page for the various gods, creatures, and people told of in Inca Mythology
+A page for the various deities, animals, legendary creatures and people told of in Inca mythology.

 - The Maker: The originator in the pantheon, the one who created everything and the father or grandfather of most of the gods.